LorenzoFerro15/bpfima/README.md

 ## Overview

 This system monitors file operations and container events using eBPF LSM and kprobe hooks.
-Measurements are organized per-container in a Merkle tree structure, with the root hash extended to TPM PCR 23 for hardware-backed attestation.
+Measurements are organized per-container in a Merkle tree structure, with the root hash extended to a configurable TPM PCR (default: PCR 23) for hardware-backed attestation.

 **NEW:** Policy-based configuration system allows fine-grained control over what gets measured, filtered, and how events are processed - configured via BPF maps and enforced at the kernel level.